Volunteer With Steadfast

 6:15-8:30 Wednesday Nights.

-We are starting a brand new program with elementary children at 2 different group homes.
+We are starting a brand new program with children and teens at 2 different group homes.
 We will be going to the homes twice a month to spend time with the kids doing games, arts & crafts and dessert.

 The Children's Home: